- About Stafford

 Long-time businessman and the inaugural fire chief of the Stafford V.F.D., Chester A. Wright was the first to wield the mayor's gavel.
 He presided over a newly-elected six-man City Council.
 In spite of very limited resources, a signal was sent that Stafford, in contrast to many of the cities beginning to form around Houston to protect against annexation, would promote commerce instead of concentrating solely on residential development.
 It was during this period that construction on U.S. 59 started, thus sparking the slow but sure transition from an agrarian to urbanized community.
 In 1964, the citizens elected its second mayor, A. J. "Tony" Jebbia.
 The aggressive approach of Mayor Jebbia resulted in several significant changes including imposition of the first property tax in 1965 and passage of the initial bond program-for streets and drainage improvements.
 He was instrumental in enticing Texas Instruments to locate here in 1967, which ushered in an influx of businesses.
 A controversial de-annexation of 147 acres fronting on the new freeway led Jebbia to resign his position in 1969.
 Julius M. "Mac" Ruffino served as acting mayor during the nearly two month period required to call and hold a special election to fill the vacancy.

-On September 4, 1969, Leonard Scarcella took hold of the reins of the city and continues to serve as its mayor to this day.
+On September 4, 1969, Leonard Scarcella took hold of the reins of the city and served as its mayor until his death on June 28, 2020.
 During the many terms under his leadership, Stafford has undergone an incredible transformation.
 The tax base of the city when he became mayor was less than $100 million.
 Today it exceeds $2 1/2 billion.
 Even more impressive have been the unique achievements which have garnered widespread state and national attention.
 Leading that list is the 1977 creation by the citizens of the Stafford Municipal School District, a breakaway school district from two parent entities that, following years of litigation, gained an order of implementation in 1981 from the Fifth Circuit Court of Appeals in New Orleans, the only such order sanctioning a breakaway school district ever issued by the federal courts.
 SMSD, with an impressive single pre-K through 12 campus, is widely noted for its extremely diverse student body of 3,000.
 It stands as the only municipal school district in Texas.
 Despite the sometimes contentiousness pitting the SMSD Board and administration against City Council, this special status provides educational opportunities for Stafford children unavailable to those in other districts of the state.
 The city's focus on education has not been confined to elementary and secondary instruction.
 In 1985, a builder's warehouse on five acres that was the original school house of SMSD was revamped into a facility for the Houston Community College.
 Initial expectations of a student enrollment for the college were 500.
 Stafford then increased its stock in the community college system by becoming the first area outside of Houston to annex into the system.
 A major development in the evolution of this campus occurred in 1995.
 As a result of the deft political maneuvering by the legendary Lt.
 Governor Bob Bullock, who "rammed through" a bill in the final hours of the legislative session, the city was able to build an impressive science and technology facility and lease it to HCC on a buy back arrangement, thus covering the full cost of the project, sparing city taxpayers of all expenses, greatly expanding the land area of the campus and increasing enrollment to more than 7,000.
 With the recent opening of a new modern student complex, the 70 acre HCC-Stafford Campus has expanded enrollment to more than 10,000 students, and has become the largest and most populous of the more than thirty HCC campuses.

 A move that has gained recognition, and in many instances awe, was the elimination in 1995 of the city property tax.
 The bold and, at the time, highly questioned action, had, and still has commentators from across the nation asking how it was possible, and what would be the effect.
 To the surprise of the public, pundits, and most governmental officials, the results have been astounding by spurring the city on to exceptional financial successes and producing a series of continuing achievements.
 It has allowed citizens to make lower home mortgage payments and has enticed many businesses to locate in the city.
 It has also allowed the city to pursue a "pay-as-we-go" policy which has everyone from financial advisors to credit rating agencies acknowledging, somewhat reluctantly, the now obvious benefits in an economic climate that is staggering under the weight of ill conceived debt.
 The city has seen many impressive infrastructure additions over the past four decades.
 These improvements have been highlighted by the building and expansion of U.S. 59, the extensive widening of F.M.
 1092 and the construction of the recently completed major highway improvements to U.S. 90A encompassing an elaborate landscaping enhancements program through the heart of town.
 A host of successful street, drainage, water and sewer projects have been added.
 Several attractive and efficient public buildings, including a revamped City Hall, a police and fire station public safety complex, the WC and ID administrative offices and a well utilized civic center have been constructed.
 The facility that has gotten rave reviews, and national recognition, is the Stafford Centre.
 This combination of a most impressive performing arts theatre with a highly functional convention center has garnered many accolades and caused leaders in other communities to attempt to duplicate it.
 Now just completing five years of operation, the array of outstanding performances and successful events continues to impress.